Drought Assistance Packages

 Who does this waiver apply to?

-All existing Farm Innovation Fund customers, and all applicants who submitted an application on or before 30 June 2020 will have applicable interest charges for the 2018/2019 and 2019/2020 financial years refunded.
+All existing Farm Innovation Fund and Special Conservation Fund customers, and all applicants who submitted an application on or before 30 June 2021 will have applicable interest charges for the first six months of the 2020/21 financial years waivered.

 Do I need to apply for the Farm Innovation Fund interest waiver?